Seeking healthy Cavalier King Charles Spaniels for study

 The Virginia-Maryland College of Veterinary Medicine is recruiting healthy Cavalier King Charles Spaniels for a cardiac study.

-- Dogs with mild murmurs (2/6 or less) are eligible.
+- Dogs with no murmur or mild murmurs (2/6 or less) are eligible.

 All dogs will have their heart and lungs examined using a stethoscope.
-Dogs who meet the eligibility criteria will undergo conventional echocardiography.
-If there is no evidence of heart disease, researchers will then perform 3D imaging.
+Dogs will then undergo 2D and 3D echocardiography.
 The total time required per dog is expected to be less than one hour.
 No invasive procedures are involved and no treatment is administered.

 All appointments must take place at the Virginia-Maryland College of Veterinary Medicine in Blacksburg, Virginia.